Who must quarantine or isolate in residence? When?

 Can I do anything about a NOF I feel I did not deserved?

-If you feel that you are receiving a NOF undeservingly it is in your best interest not to dispute the fact with the Resident Staff issuing the fine.
+If you feel that you are receiving a NOF undeservingly it is in your best interest not to dispute the fact with the Residence Staff issuing the fine.
 Arguing with the Residence Staff members may result in an additional fine for being uncooperative with Residence Staff.

 Can I have overnight guests in my residence room?

-Yes, you may have overnights guests, however, you must remember that you are responsible for your guest's actions while they are in residence.
+Normally, yes, you may have overnights guests, however, you must remember that you are responsible for your guest's actions while they are in residence.
 They are subject to residence Rules and Regulations as well.
 Any misconduct of your guest will be your responsibility.